“We don’t create a fantasy world to escape reality; we create it to be able to stay.” – Lynda Barry

 Here are some important points to keep in mind whenever we wish to immerse ourselves in escapism:

-- Wean out the unhealthy forms of escapism: Of course, escapism, like anything else, can go too far.
-If you’re someone who is addicted to unhealthy forms of escapism or you overindulge in usually harmless sources of pleasure, it’s a clear indicator that there are some dysfunctional core beliefs and emotions that need to be addressed.
+1. Wean out the unhealthy forms of escapism: Of course, escapism, like anything else, can go too far.
+If you’re someone who is addicted to unhealthy forms of escapism or you overindulge in harmless sources of pleasure, it’s a clear indicator that there are some dysfunctional core beliefs and emotions that need to be addressed.
 Some symptoms include having problems at work, loss of willpower to pursue goals, damage to personal relationships, and sometimes cutting yourself from socializing.
 You have to first acknowledge that you have a problem and understand that avoidance of reality is not the solution to your problems.
 Address the root of what’s causing the dysfunctional patterns with the help of a licensed counselor or coach.
 As you get stronger, you’ll find it easier to let go of this behavior.

-- Know how much escapism you require and when to stop: Escapism is like salt and sugar – if you sprinkle the right quantity on top of life, it gets better, but if you put on too much, it can ruin everything.
+2. Know how much escapism you require and when to stop: Escapism is like salt and sugar – if you sprinkle the right quantity on top of life, it gets better, but if you put on too much, it can ruin everything.
 In other words, it’s the dose that creates the poison.
 So if you’re unwilling to give up the occasional glass of wine or spending an evening watching re-runs of your favorite TV show, you don’t have to give up these things altogether.
-There’s nothing inherently wrong in these activities, and if you are inclined to occasionally indulge in them, you just have to know when to stop.
+There’s nothing inherently wrong in these activities, and if you’re inclined to occasionally indulge in them, you just have to know when to stop.
 The minute you sense that escapism is disrupting your sense of inner balance, it’s time to get your head out of the clouds and ground yourself into the practical aspects of living.
 You’ll have to wake up your reverie and smell the coffee, so to speak.

-So whenever you do let yourself go, I urge you to enjoy every bite out of your experience.
+Whenever you do let yourself go, I urge you to enjoy every bite out of your experience.
 Think of your time as a decadent piece of chocolate.
 Admire the shape and color, smell the sweet aroma, relish the smooth and creamy texture in your mouth and most importantly, enjoy the rapturous sensation that each bite elicits.

 All my best on your journey,